 Prime Minister's desire to put education at the heart of the Conservative Party's plan for Britain's future.
-That's why the magnificent UTC Swindon provided the backdron to our

-Swindon provided the backdrop to our manifesto launch - because providing the best schools and skills for young people is a central part of our long-term economic plan for Britain.
+That's why the magnificent UTC Swindon provided the backdrop to our manifesto launch - because providing the best schools and skills for young people is a central part of our long-term economic plan for Britain.